Divorce lawyers for bankers

 A senior director at Vardags, Simon McKirgan has worked on a large number of individuals working in commercial, City, banking, and investment sectors.
 He understands the specific issues that arise with clients who work in finance, including the effects that unvested shares, options, and bonuses can have on structuring capital and maintenance awards.

-Head of Financial Forensics Jonathan Ruffell is an expert in dealing with complex financial cases, ensuring that assets are valued appropriately to allow the best possible settlement result for our clients.
-Working with our lawyers, Jonathan’s findings have been transformative in financially complex cases, and invaluable when it comes to winning the best possible settlement for our clients.
+Senior Forensic Accountant Katharine Anderson is an expert in dealing with complex financial cases, ensuring that assets are valued appropriately to allow the best possible settlement result for our clients.
+Working with our lawyers, Katherine's findings have been transformative in financially complex cases, and invaluable when it comes to winning the best possible settlement for our clients.

 Director Lois Rogers has extensive experience in cases focused on complex financial proceedings, particularly for high net worth individuals.
 An integral part of the significant and highly financially complex case of Quan v Bray , Lois’s expertise has been called upon for media commentary on a number of occasion.
 She has also written for Family Law Week on bonuses and family law.